eugene-eeo/g3/docs/manual/index.md

 ## Viewing Results

 You should host a http-server that points to `_g3/dst`.
-You can still view the files as-is without a http-server, but the links generated in the nav menu will not work correctly.
+Alternatively, you can still view the files as-is without a http-server, but you will need to run the tool in `misc/prefix-gh-pages` in order to make the links work by prefixing them:

+    $ misc/prefix-gh-pages _g3/dst $(pwd)/_g3/dst

+Note that this is an internal build tool and as such should not be relied upon -- the command and behaviour may change at any point.